bocoup/PMC-Webpack-Workshop/slides/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 # AMD Module Syntax

-- One of to write a JavaScript _module_
+- One of the ways to write a JavaScript _module_

 ???